Wednesday, 10 February 2016

 − "I will not deny that I was yesterday on the street and..."

-The coffee was already made.
+Coffee was already made.
 But my attention was diverted because of a strange light which I had never before noticed on the Thuban.
-The door of the bar was open and through it the window of the façade could be seen inside.
-It was dawning and a ray of the east illuminated that corner which faced west.
+The bar door was open and through it the window of the façade could be seen inside.
+It was dawning and an eastern ray illuminated that corner which faced west.
 A luminous clarity lit the faces, mainly of Castor and Pollux.
 Jewels of fire their eyes, they seemed to meet mine, and I started thinking as answering to them.
 "It’s me now who goes in search of his fleece.
 But I already know both of you.
-You are my fellow mates.
+You are my mates.
 Wait for me."
 The Argonauts...
 There should be six more images.
-But perhaps history does not tell that with them were Mistress Oakes, Olivia, Lucy, Bruce, Luke and I. But Miguel and John the dye of the waves gave them a calm and spiritual aspect.
+But perhaps history does not tell that with them were Mistress Oakes, Olivia, Lucy, Bruce, Luke and I. But the dye of the waves gave Miguel and John a calm and spiritual aspect.
 I remembered Luke saying the previous evening "this city has no cathedral".

 − "This city does have a cathedral, Luke." –I said, according to all appearances, in a loud voice.